lemoncheesecake/lemoncheesecake/README.md

 # Metadata

-Various metadata can be associated to both tests and testsuites:
+Various metadata can be associated to both tests and suites:

 - tags (takes one or more tag name as argument):
   ```python